 Get to know our instructors.

-Seibi Lee began her studies in the arts at age 5 with piano, violin and ballet.
-She developed a strong interest in the sciences in middle school and in 1985 she completed a Bachelor of Science at the University of Alberta majoring in Psychology and Biology.
-At the age of 19, she discovered the harp and began a 2nd Bachelor degree, this time in Music.
-She completed a Bachelor of Music in 1991 and a Master of Music in 1994 both specializing in Harp Performance under the internationally renowned harpist Judy Loman at the University of Toronto.
+Seibi Lee began her studies in the arts at age 5 with piano, violin, and ballet.
+She developed a strong interest in the sciences in middle school and in 1985 she completed a Bachelor’s of Science Degree at the University of Alberta majoring in Psychology and Biology.
+At the age of 19, she discovered the harp and began a 2nd Bachelor’s degree, this time in Music.
+She completed a Bachelor’s of Music in 1991 and a Master’s of Music in 1994 both specializing in Harp Performance under the internationally renowned harpist Judy Loman at the University of Toronto.
 In 1991, Seibi met the legendary Kathak master Pandit Chitresh Das and began her journey into the world of kathak.

 She continued her studies with Das’ disciple Joanna De Souza for the next 3 years.
-After establishing her professional harp career teaching and performing in the Vancouver area and holding the position of Principal Harpist with the Vancouver Island Symphony, Seibi made the decision in 1997 to move to the Bay Area to study Kathak with Pandit Das in the guru-shishya parampara – traditional one-on-one training, this formative experience continued until his passing in 2015.
+After establishing her professional harp career teaching and performing in the Vancouver area and holding the position of Principal Harpist with the Vancouver Island Symphony, Seibi made the decision in 1997 to move to the Bay Area to study Kathak with Pandit Das in the guru-shishya parampara, traditional one-on-one training.
+This formative experience continued until his passing in 2015.
 Seibi began performing with the Chitresh Das Dance Company in 1999 and was appointed to be Co-Director of the Chhandam School by Pandit Das in 2010.
-Currently, Seibi is Senior Instructor, Dean and Artistic Director of Chhandam School of Kathak and guest faculty at the Leela Institute in LA, Sureela in Denver and Chhandam Nritya Bharati in Mumbai.
-The depth and expansiveness of this art form is a great inspiration to Seibi and she has dedicated much of her life to passing the knowledge Das’ pedagogy through teaching and mentoring generations of teachers and dancers.
+Currently, Seibi is Senior Instructor, Dean and Artistic Director of Chhandam School of Kathak, and guest faculty at the Leela Institute in LA, Sureela in Denver, and Chhandam Nritya Bharati in Mumbai.
+The depth and expansiveness of this art form is a great inspiration to Seibi and she has dedicated much of her life to passing the knowledge of Das’s pedagogy through teaching and mentoring generations of teachers and dancers.
 Seibi is Co-Founder and Principal Dancer of Leela Dance Collective, a group led by senior disciples of Das that bases its philosophy on collaboration and collective creativity and whose work is strongly grounded in tradition yet boldly innovative.

 Rachna Nivas is a leading artist, educator, and activist in Indian classical dance, bringing a relevant voice to kathak.
 Deemed “charismatic” and “revelatory” by the San Francisco Chronicle, Rachna is a fierce and passionate performer, displaying the depth of her 17-year training under legendary master and icon Pandit Chitresh Das.
-Rachna was a principal dancer with the Chitresh Das Dance Company for 15 years and has and continues to tour extensively across the globe.
-Rachna began teaching at the Chhandam School in the year 2001.
+Rachna was a principal dancer with the Chitresh Das Dance Company for 15 years and has toured extensively across the globe.
+Rachna began teaching at the Chhandam School in 2001.
 Her skills quickly brought her into a leadership role to build the school.

-Rina Mehta brings to the art form of kathak, classical dance of North India, a singular voice and vision.
+Rukhmani Mehta (previously Rina Mehta) brings to the art form of kathak, classical dance of North India, a singular voice and vision.
 An artist and an entrepreneur, she displays on and off the stage her depth of training with legendary kathak master, Pt.
 Chitresh Das, an unshakeable grounding in tradition and a pioneering spirit.
 Described as “regal” and “brilliant” by critics, her performances and artistic work are paving a path forward for the legacy of Pt.
 Chitresh Das and kathak dance itself.
-Rina is a founding artist of the Leela Dance Collective, which brings together leading artists from around the world to advance a collective vision for kathak.
+Rukhmani is a founding artist of the Leela Dance Collective, which brings together leading artists from around the world to advance a collective vision for kathak.